Using chatbots

 , then click Select from previously uploaded files in the upload pane.
 You can then select files and click Add to query to add them to the message scope.

-next to the file name in the document list.Providing response feedback
+next to the file name.Providing response feedback

 -